oobrow/falastin/README.md

 This visualization aims to:
 - Make abstract casualty numbers more tangible and human
-- Encourage viewers to engage with difficult questions about ongoing conflict
+- Encourage viewers to engage with the accountability of Israel and its supporters
-- Prompt reflection on proportionality, civilian protection, and international law
-- Question what levels of civilian casualties are acceptable in military operations

-## Data Context

-The visualization presents official casualty counts while viewers can consider:
-- What military objectives justify these civilian casualties?
-- How do these numbers compare to casualties in similar conflicts?
-- What international standards apply to civilian protection?

 ## Technical Implementation